wavefrontHQ/docs/pages/doc/access.md

 1. Click the gear icon and select **Organization Settings**.
 2. Click the **Security** tab and select **Grant Modify Access To: Creator**

-After the change to the preference, access to new dashboards and new alerts is initially limited to the dashboard creator and Super Admin users.
+After the change, access to new dashboards and new alerts is initially limited to the dashboard creator and Super Admin users.
 Those users can share the objects with other groups or individual users by giving View access or View & Modify access.

-{% include note.html content="A security preference change applies only to dashboards and alerts created after the change.
+{% include note.html content="A change to an Organization Setting applies only to dashboards and alerts created after the change.
 If you change the setting to **Creator**, only new dashboards and alerts have restricted access.
 If you later change the setting to **Everyone**, all dashboards and alerts that were created while the setting was **Creator** keep the restricted access." %}

 ## Making Orphan Dashboards or Alerts Visible